marcusbetts/EnterpriseHomestead/docs/frequently-asked-questions.md

 ### Q: How do I get support?

 A: If you have a simple question, hop in [#enterprisehomestead on the Freenode IRC network](https://webchat.freenode.net/?channels=#enterprisehomestead).
-If you have a larger question open a [Github Issue](https://github.com/svpernova09/enterprisehomestead)
+If you have a larger question open a [Github Issue](https://github.com/svpernova09/enterprisehomestead).

+### Q: How can I help?

+A: _Now_ you're speaking our language.
+Check out [our issues](https://github.com/svpernova09/enterprisehomestead/issues) and see if you can easily recreate them and help debug.
+If you'd like to contribute features/code please for the repository and open pull requests.

 ### Q: Don't you work on Laravel Homestead?